ameijin/quicketl/docs/user-guide/backends/mysql.md

 # MySQL Backend

 MySQL is a widely-used open-source relational database.
-ETLX supports MySQL as both a data source and sink.
+QuickETL supports MySQL as both a data source and sink.

 ## Installation